aradarbel10/NbE/patternunif.md

     - substitute `β ↦ uγ` in the entire rest of the mctx & problem
 3. flexible problems
 - flex-rigid:
+    start shifting left:
     - shift past metadefs not occuring in problem
     - carry metadefs occuring in problem
+    - block on metadefs occuring in carried defs
     - shift past any other problem

     when reached the head metavar `Δ,α : A, ∀Γ. (α sp : S) ≡ (t : T)`